vygr/ChrysaLisp/doc/LISP.md

 No tail recursion optimization !
 There is a single looping function provided in native code, `while`, every other looping construct builds on this primitive.
-There are also two native primitives `some!` and `each!` that provide generic access to iterating over a slice of a sequence/s, then calling a function on the grouped elements.
+There are also two native primitives `some!` and `each!` that provide generic access to iterating over a slice of a sequence/s, while calling a function on the grouped elements.
 Standard `some` and `each` are built on these but they also allow other constructs to be built and gain the advantage of machine coded iteration.
 I try to stick to a functional approach in my Lisp code, and